Laurie Stimpson turns outdoor fun into her dream job

 It’s great to get back into volunteer work in that way.
 The partnerships that I’ve made through it have been great.
 The volunteer work that we do goes a lot further than what we see.

 Muskoka Paddle hosts an annual Witches Paddle event to raise funds for charity.
-(Muskoka Paddle)
+(Rob Stimpson Photography)

 What other collaborative efforts has your business been involved in?